 This year for Christmas my tween girls asked for the typical presents; video games, electronics and more video games.
-Over the years I’ve noticed in my teen boys this trend of all electronic gifts which in my opinion does not spark imagination.
+Over the years I’ve noticed this trend of all electronic gifts does not spark imagination.
 So, wanting my girls to indulge in some creative play I had to get creative.
 Toys are no longer cool at their age so how could I encourage them to “play?”

 I thought back to when I was there age and remembered the hours I would spend doodling and writing notes to my friends with fancy lettering.
 So, in my favorite style of shopping I took off to the web where I poured over reviews and discovered a book series by Klutz.